spaghetti-source/algorithm/README.md

 (However, I often use these codes for the research purpose.)

 These codes are  *public domain*.
-You can use these codes for any purpose.
+You can use them for any purpose.
 (I recommend you to "re-implement" the codes for your purpose)